formony/ton_client/README.md

 Prerequisites:
 * [Pipfile](https://github.com/pypa/pipfile)

-* ton_client are been shipped with prebuilt fullnode's client library for Ubuntu Xenial & latest macOS.
+* ton_client is been shipped with prebuilt fullnode's client library for Ubuntu Xenial & latest macOS.
 In case of incompatibility with your distro it's needed to build TON fullnode's libtonlibjson.so / libtonlibjson.dylib depends on archtecture.
 Check [here](https://github.com/formony/ton_client/tree/master/docs/ton.md) for fullnode's build instructions.
 Don't forget to copy library file to ton_client/distlib/linux/libtonlibjon.so or ton_client/distlib/darwin/libtonlibjon.dylib